dacopee/Bioinformatics-Languages-2024-Spring/AssignmentStudioPerl/README.txt

 5. Now add the creation of an ‘output’ file and folder where the information from #4 and
 #5 is printed and saved for each ORF/gene

+THE FOLLOWING FILES ARE:
+1. parsefile.pl - Own commenting to properly annotate
+2.
+3. danParsefile.pl - procedural style of coding to make a new script